ArKT-7/won-deployer/guide/English/unlock-bootloader-en.md

   **3. Apply to Unlock (HyperSploit):**
   - Run **HyperSploit-Windows.exe** as Administrator.
   - When prompted on your device, tap **OK** to allow USB debugging.
   - Follow the on-screen instructions in the HyperSploit window.
-When asked to `attempt to bind account`:
+When asked to `attempt to bind account` :
     - Go to **Settings > Additional settings > Developer options > Mi Unlock status**.
-    - Click on **Add your Mi Account**.
-Once added, HyperSploit will confirm with `Successfully binded.`
+    - Click on `Add account and device`.
+Once added, HyperSploit will confirm with `Successfully binded`

   </details>